Toxicjack/8D-Audio/README.md

      ```

 2. **Install Python and dependencies**:
-   - Ensure you have Python 3.x installed on your computer.
+   - Ensure you have Python 3.14 installed (earlier versions run in compatibility mode).
    - Install the required packages using pip:
      ```sh
      pip install PyQt5 pydub sounddevice numpy